-Atlassian’s overhaul of how Confluence Cloud looks and feels, coupled with its integrations have really set all teams up for success by making it more accessible than ever before.
+Atlassian’s overhaul of how Confluence cloud looks and feels, coupled with its integrations, have really set all teams up for success by making it more accessible than ever before.

-So if you're new to Confluence or have hundreds of pages under your belt, how do you create better and more engaging content for your team?
+Whether you're new to Confluence or have hundreds of pages under your belt, how do you create better and more engaging content for your team?

 Focus your Confluence content